matteuc/chef-me-up/README.md

 * Express - to setup middlewares and define routes
 * Passport and session - to authenticate user
 * MySQL DB - to store data
-* Sequalizer ORM - to communicate to our database
+* Sequelize ORM - to communicate to our database
 * Whisk API - to integrate shopping list to chefMEup
 * Heroku - to deploy app

-## Contributors
+## Authors

 * **Brittany Torres**
 * **Hanna Tefera**